leenjewel/openssl_for_ios_and_android/README.md

 ### iOS

+ - Xcode version 11.3.1
- - The latest available example is in the demo folder (/openssl_for_ios_and_android/example/ios/demo2).
+ - The latest available example is in the demo2 folder (/openssl_for_ios_and_android/example/ios/demo2).
  - Copy libcrypto-universal.a, libcurl-universal.a, libnghttp2-universal.a, libssl-universal.a four files to folder (/openssl_for_ios_and_android/example/ios/demo2/test_curl_with_ssl_and_http2_ios/test/lib)
  - Use Xcode open project test.

 ### Android

+- Android Studio 3.5.3
+- The latest available example is in the demo2 folder (/openssl_for_ios_and_android/example/android/demo2).
+- Copy libcrypto-universal.a, libcurl-universal.a, libnghttp2-universal.a, libssl-universal.a four files to folder (/openssl_for_ios_and_android/example/android/demo2/test_curl_with_ssl_and_http2_android/app/src/main/cpp/test/lib) (armeabi-v7a, arm64-v8a, x86_64)
+- Use Android Studio open project test.

 ## How to use